GlassTrainer/glass-trainer-data-collector/README.md

 http://srhtcn.github.io/glass-trainer/

-This project is designed to collect data from arduino's sensors and make them meaning by persisting.
+This project is designed to collect data from arduino's sensors and persist them into database.

 Project's technologies:
 -MySQL as DB